 What You Can Do To Help Build A Strong Claim

 Read Your Policy

-- A list of all medical providers that you have seen for this condition and a letter from each provider stating that your condition prevents you from working
+- Medical Provider Statements: A compilation of statements from all medical providers seen for your condition, with each provider affirming that your condition hinders you from working.

-- More Medical: All medical documents from your physician regarding your condition including but not limited to your official medical file, lab reports, X-ray and MRI reports, physician notes, list of surgeries including medical reports
+- Additional Medical Documents: This includes but isn’t limited to your medical file, lab reports, X-ray and MRI reports, physician notes, and lists of surgeries with related medical reports.

 Large monetary claims, such as one for a nurse, may require video surveillance, which is legal.
 Private investigators might observe the claimant’s residence, question neighbors about daily activities, and potentially use that information against the claimant.
 That’s why avoiding strenuous activities during the claim period is vital.